Kushitha15/Decision-Intelligence-Pricing-Simulator-using-Python/README.md

 # Decision-Intelligence-Pricing-Simulator-using-Python
 https://github.com/Kushitha15/Decision-Intelligence-Pricing-Simulator-using-Python/blob/main/Code.ipynb

-1.DISCRIPTION
+DISCRIPTION

 Developed a pricing strategy simulation model to analyze the impact of price changes on revenue using transactional retail data.
 The project integrates data cleaning, feature engineering, customer segmentation, and elasticity-based demand modeling to simulate real-world business scenarios and support data-driven pricing decisions.

-2. PURPOSE OF THE PROJECT
+PURPOSE OF THE PROJECT

 The purpose of this project is to evaluate how different pricing strategies influence revenue and customer behavior, enabling businesses to make informed decisions that balance profitability and customer retention.

-3. DATA SOURCE
+DATA SOURCE

 Dataset: Online Retail Dataset (UK-based transactions)
 Format: Excel (.xlsx)
 Features: